 Did you miss the first-ever PDN Live product review showcase?
-Here’s your chance to catch up on the product showcase PDN Executive Director Rob Pincus and Contributor Barret Kendrick did on Weber Tactical Holsters.
+Here’s your chance to catch up on what PDN Executive Director Rob Pincus and Contributor Barret Kendrick covered on Weber Tactical Holsters.

 As Rob puts it, the bottom line with gun holsters and their usage is that we need a good, secure way to carry our defensive handgun.
 Weber Tactical is a new player in this market.